USS Shoshone (AKA-65)

 USS Shoshone (AKA-65) was a Tolland-class attack cargo ship of the United States Navy, named after a river in Wyoming.
 She was designed to carry military cargo and landing craft, and to use the latter to land weapons, supplies, and Marines on enemy shores during amphibious operations.
 USS Shoshone served as a commissioned ship for 21 months.

-She was laid down as a Type C2-S-AJ3 ship on 12 May 1944 under Maritime Commission contract (MC hull 1388) by the North Carolina Shipbuilding Company, Wilmington, North Carolina, and launched on 17 July 1944, sponsored by Mrs. N. J. Smith.
+She was laid down as a Type C2-S-AJ3 ship on 12 May 1944 under United States Maritime Commission contract (MC hull 1388) by the North Carolina Shipbuilding Company, Wilmington, North Carolina, and launched on 17 July 1944, sponsored by Mrs. N. J. Smith.
 Briefly in commission, from 31 August to 4 September 1944, for the voyage from Wilmington to the Charleston Navy Yard, where she completed fitting out and was commissioned on 24 September 1944.

 Service history

 World War II, 1944–1945

 Shoshone arrived at Norfolk on 5 October 1944 and underwent shakedown training in Hampton Roads and Chesapeake Bay from 7 to 18 October.
 After repairs, she arrived at Bayonne, New Jersey, on 26 October to load cargo for the Pacific.
 Underway from Bayonne on 2 November, she transited the Panama Canal on the 9th and arrived on the 22nd at Pearl Harbor, where she discharged her cargo.
 After undergoing amphibious training from 6 to 16 December, she loaded assault cargo and personnel of the 4th Marine Division (United States) at Maui, from 4 to 9 January 1945.
 She underwent additional training between 12 and 14 January; but, on 13 January, Muliphen (AKA-61) rammed her stern, necessitating repairs at Pearl Harbor from 14 to 25 January.

 Shoshone departed Pearl Harbor on 25 January and arrived at Saipan on 11 February.
 She participated in an invasion rehearsal off Tinian the next day, and departed Saipan on 16 February for the invasion of Iwo Jima.
 She arrived off Iwo Jima early on 19 February, sent her boats to help offload troops from the attack transports, and discharged small amounts of high priority cargo as called for by the troops ashore.
 On 26 February, general unloading of cargo began, and Shoshone completed unloading on 1 March and departed Iwo Jima the same day.

 Shoshone arrived at Saipan on 4 March and completed loading personnel and equipment of the 2nd Marine Division by the 8th.
 She underwent training at Tinian between 17 and 19 March, and departed Saipan on 27 March for the Okinawa invasion.
-She arrived off Okinawa on 1 April, but never landed her troops there — she was ordered to a position 350 miles southeast of Okinawa on 7 April; and, on 11 April, was ordered to return to Saipan.
+She arrived off Okinawa on 1 April, but never landed her troops there – she was ordered to a position 350 miles southeast of Okinawa on 7 April; and, on 11 April, was ordered to return to Saipan.
 Arriving there on 14 April, she offloaded her troops and supplies on 23 May.
 On 4 June 1945, Shoshone departed Saipan; and for the next three months, she carried cargo between Western Pacific bases.